 (d) head of human resources for that business.

-[Section 42L inserted by No. 14 of 2012 s.
+[Section 42L inserted: No. 14 of 2012 s.
 7.]

 42M.
 Local sponsorship and community development initiatives

 The Bankwest owner must ensure that, in each year of the relevant period, the Bankwest business expends an aggregate amount on local sponsorship and community development initiatives in Western Australia that is not less than the aggregate amount expended on such initiatives by the BWA business in the year ending on 30 June 2011.